seanthegeek/randomrestaurant/README.md

    Windows command line, or `randomrestaurant.ps1` in Powershell on Windows

-This wrapper script will automatically create a new Python [virtual environment][venv] if needed, install any needed dependencies.
+This wrapper script will automatically create a new Python [virtual environment][venv] if needed and install any dependencies.
 It will also execute `randomrestaurant.py` for you in the context of the virtual environment and pass all arguments to it.